11 new drug discovery and development projects will tackle antibiotic resistance.

 This is the first phase of funding by CARB-X, launched July 28, 2016 as one of the world’s largest public-private partnership to accelerate global antibacterial innovation, including drugs, vaccines, rapid diagnostics, and devices.
 CARB-X aims to invest up to US$450 million over five years with the goal of accelerating the preclinical discovery and development of at least 20 new antibacterial products and progressing at least two new products into human trials during that time.
 If successful, the projects will be supported through early preclinical and early clinical development to a stage where they can be positioned to be taken forward by private investors.

 CARB-X was launched by the US Department of Health and Human Services (HHS), Biomedical Advanced Research and Development Authority (BARDA), and the National Institute of Allergy and Infectious Diseases (NIAID).
 CARB-X is funded by BARDA and the Wellcome Trust, a global charitable foundation based in London.
 Wellcome announced today its funding share will amount to US$155.5 million over five years.
 NIAID is providing support in the form of preclinical services.
 CARB-X is a non-profit effort headquartered at the Boston University School of Law.
-Other partners include the Broad Institute of MIT and Harvard, the Massachusetts Biotechnology Council (MassBio), the California Life Sciences Institute (CLSI), the AMR Centre (UK), and RTI International.
+Other partners include the Broad Institute of MIT and Harvard, the Massachusetts Biotechnology Council (MassBio), the California Life Sciences Institute (CLSI), and RTI International.
 CARB-X was created in response to the US government’s 2015 Combating Antibiotic Resistant Bacteria (CARB) initiative and the UK government’s call in 2016 for a concerted global effort to tackle antibiotic resistance.

 Tim Jinks, head of Drug Resistant Infection at Wellcome Trust, said: “Drug-resistant infection is already a huge global health challenge—and it is getting worse.
 Without effective drugs, doctors cannot treat patients.
 We need global powers to work together on a number of fronts—from the beginning to the end of the drug and diagnostic development pipeline.
 Years of insufficient investment means this pipeline is all but dried up.
 Through CARB-X, we are filling the void for early discovery support.
 And with this first portfolio we have taken bold decisions to ensure a broad range of approaches for finding new ways to treat and diagnose resistant infection.
 We hope others will now follow and add their support to CARB-X.”